Cascade Layers

 By leveraging CSS cascade layers, you can structure your styles for better maintainability and prevent unwanted overrides.

-If styles conflict, the order of priority is: General > Styles > Theme > Preset > Base.
+If styles conflict, the order of priority: General > Components > Theme > Preset > Base.

 Responsibilities